asbalderson/go-balancer/PROJECT_GUIDE.md

   - Structured logging with `slog` (stdlib since Go 1.21)
   - Optional JSON output for log aggregators
   - Good learning experience for package design patterns
+  - Could also be a shared package in `pkg/logging/`
 - Metrics and observability (Prometheus)
   - Request counts, latency histograms
   - Backend health status